WillUHD/willuhd.github.io/gpa-calc/privacy.md

 # Privacy Policy for GPA Calculator v3
 > Last updated: Apr 15, 2026

-Will Chen / Michel Guo ("we," "our," or "us") operates the GPA Calculator mobile application.
+Will Chen (willuhd) / Michel Guo (michelg10) ("we," "our," or "us") operate the GPA Calculator application.

 ### 1. Data Collection
 We do **NOT** collect, store, or share **ANY** personal information, usage data, or device IDs.